Rule-based Logic

 1. Define Specifications

-Here the foundation for the AI agent is laid.
+This is the foundation for the AI agent.
 This includes:

 -